pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/configuration/configure-complex-modifications/index.md

 ---
-title: 'Use more complex rules'
+title: 'Use more complex modifications'
 weight: 200
 ---